jordynbelli/nps-pass/README.md

 # Usage
 While many travel thousands of miles for the most sought-after National Parks, it’s no surprise that the busiest parks also have the worst traffic.
 NPS ExpressPass connects to an ExpressPass transponder, mounted inside your windshield, to streamline check-ins and minimize wait times.
 All of your passes, permits, and reservations are uploaded to the transponder, which is scanned upon park entry in the National Parks ExpressLane.

 Until the ExpressPass comes into existence, the site currently uses an API key from nps.gov to populate all of the National Parks and Monuments in a simple search, as well as a Recreation.gov API key for basic campsite searches.
-The site includes functionality to register, login, edit user details, delete an account, "activate" your pass, and "purchase" a pass.
+The site includes functionality to register, login, edit user details, delete an account, "activate" your pass, and "purchase" a pass, and view nps.gov, recreation.gov, and current weather conditions and trails.

 # Technologies Used